Black Sesame Hummus

 Fragrant Mackerel Fillets with Spring Greens

 We all have those moments when we get home from work and just don’t have the energy to make a healthy supper.
 But this is a simple, inexpensive, extremely healthy supper that you can rustle up in less than 10 minutes.

 May is a bountiful month of delicious green veggies.
 Spring greens are the first cabbages of the year, and as they packed full of antioxidants they are as much of a superfood as kale, yet they are extra special due to their only being in season between April and June.
 They make a fabulous accompaniment to any dish and go beautifully with fish; best steamed or stir-fried, take care not to overcook them, and this will taste very bitter.

 Mackerel also comes into season in May in the UK.
 Like other oily fish, it is a delicious source of omega-3 fatty acids, vitamin D and, of course, lean protein.
 According to the NHS, it helps prevent cardiovascular disease, prostate cancer, age-related vision loss and dementia.
 And just when you thought it couldn’t be any better for you, it’s also rich in minerals such as calcium, iron, magnesium, phosphorous, potassium, sodium and selenium.
-Selenium in particular contributes to a deep sleep and regulates thyroid function.
+Selenium, in particular, contributes to a night of deep sleep and regulates thyroid function.

-Seasoned with garlic, chili, ginger, lime and coriander, you’ll have to stop yourself from eating it this delectable dish straight out of the pan!
+Seasoned with garlic, chilli, ginger, lime and coriander, you’ll have to stop yourself from eating it this delectable dish straight out of the pan!

 - 2 tbsp of coconut or avocado oil

 - a thumb-sized piece of fresh ginger, peeled and finely chopped

 - 4 mackerel fillets